canmet-energy/btap_batch/README.md

 * NECB2015
 * NECB2017

 Note: Work is underway under the General Infrastructure PERD project to add older vintages to the ruleset library.
-Please contact Chris.Kirney@canada.ca for more details on this initiative.
+Please contact chris.kirney@nrcan-rncan.gc.ca for more details on this initiative.

 ### Commercial Building Geometries
 BTAP comes with the standard geometries built-in commercial building spacetype geometric models.
 The are based on the U.S. DOE reference building archetypes, but gutted of everything except the geometry and space type information.
 You can find a list of the buildings [here](./docs/BtapBuildingGeometryLibrary.md)